 Product Tests

-Theralpine Chiller Pro Review: Real-World Cooling Rate, Energy Efficiency & Performance Test Results (2026)
+Theralpine Chiller Pro Review: Real-World Performance, Cooling Rate & Energy Efficiency Test Results (2026)

 Most chiller brands publish lab numbers or no numbers at all.
 We tested the Chiller Pro under real conditions and are publishing the full dataset.
 Here is what we found.